d9n/tryfinally/series/understanding_gradle/intro.md

 ### Official documentation

 Gradle's [official documentation can be found here](https://docs.gradle.org/current/userguide/userguide.html), and you should bookmark that link in case you need to deep dive into any Gradle feature later.
-However, I feel that it can come across an intimidating tome of information that doesn't even have you writing your first build script until Chpater 44.
+However, I feel that it can come across an intimidating tome of information that doesn't even have you writing your first build script until Chapter 44.

 When I'm learning, I want to see simple, contained, concrete, realistic examples.
 I want to tweak settings and see what happens.
 That's exactly what I'll provide in this guide, and I hope this series acts as a useful supplement to the official materials.